SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C MMT SAMS-Pharm.md

 tecan = topo 1 inhibittor

-myelosuppression - a common AE of chemotherapeutic agents, so
+myelosuppression - a common AE of chemotherapeutic agents, so common AE of infections of fungal thigns

 tamoxifen = selective estrogen receptor modulator, a serm